The Eternalist: Eternal Magic in 2018 (Vintage Edition)

 Oh dredge.
 What a wonderful world of insanity this deck gets to live in sometimes. dredge is a deck based solely on the dredge mechanic from Ravnica: City of Guilds, a mechanic that even Wizards feels was a bit of a mistake.
 If you're even remotely familiar with dredge in Modern or Legacy, you'll know that dredge decks tend to operate on a completely different axis than normal Magic decks.

 Well, hang on to your hats, because Vintage dredge is even wilder than Modern/Legacy combined.
 Why?
 Well, for starters, it's mostly because their primary acceleration engine is a land.
 That's right, Bazaar of Baghdad is the prime card that Vintage dredge gets to operate on, and without it the deck would not be the format predator that it is.
-In fact, dredge preys so much on the format that nearly every other sideboard contains about 4-5 pieces of graveyard/dredge hate before starting to consider other matchups.
+In fact, dredge preys so much on the format that nearly every other sideboard contains about 4-5 pieces of graveyard/Dredge hate before starting to consider other matchups.

 Again, this is another scenario where because Bazaar isn't Legendary, being able to accelerate with more than one often leads to quick kills. dredge also uses cards like Serum Powder to control its mulligans because an opening hand without a Bazaar in it is more than likely an auto-lose game.

-dredge - Vintage Challenge 2/3/2018 (5-1)
+Dredge - Vintage Challenge 2/3/2018 (5-1)

 4 Bloodghast